andrewparkk1/Detect-Circular-RNAs/README.md

 # Detect Circular RNAs

-A pipeline to detect the transcription, translation, and funcitonalities of novel circRNAs.
+A pipeline to detect the transcription, translation, and functionalities of novel circRNAs.

 Simplified, effective tools for scientists, researchers, and students to use to detect circRNAs in an end-to-end, one-step method.